JoyeZLearning/MaDiNet/README.md

 👑**MaDiNet is the first work to integrate Gamma distribution into diffusion model with Mamba for SAR target detection.**

-✨**We hope her can inspire more friends to delve into this fascinating field.**
+✨**We hope she can inspire more friends to delve into this fascinating field.**